linode/docs/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8.md

         sudo systemctl restart php5-fpm

 5. Open `/etc/nginx/fastcgi_params` and find the `fastcgi_param  HTTPS` directive.
-Below it, add the following two lines, which are necessary for nginx to interact with the FastCGI service:
+Below it, add the following two lines, which are necessary for NGINX to interact with the FastCGI service:

     {{< file-excerpt "/etc/nginx/fastcgi_params" nginx >}}
 fastcgi_param  SCRIPT_FILENAME    $request_filename;